suvrotica/SuvroTuitionBlog/src/lib/posts/Ergodicity.md

 ---
 title: "Ergodicity"

-description: "The Secret of the Universe, Told by a Puchka-Walla"
+description: "The Secret of the Universe, Told by a Chai-Walla"

 topic: "Statistics"